whosonfirst/go-whosonfirst-geojson-featurecollection/README.md

 Create a GeoJSON `FeatureCollection` from all the GeoJSON files processed by a `go-whosonfirst-index` index, optionally writing the results to a file.
 This example uses the `Listen()` which return a channel for sending features (to encode) to and a "done" channel to signal when there are no more features to encode.

+The "done" channel will trigger the encoder's `Close()` method which, in turn, will invoke the underlying writer's `Close()` method.
+That might be a little too much magic for anyone's good so this behaviour might change.
+The `Listen()` method might also get a different (better?) name...

 ```
 package main